Senior Policy Advisor

-- Experience working with wide range of stakeholders including businesses and NGOs.
+- Experience working with a wide range of stakeholders including businesses and NGOs.

-- Exposure to systems thinking techniques suitable for complex, evolving systems such as the data economy and society, including the ability to understand the parts of a system, visualise systems and recommend potential points of intervention.
+- Exposure to systems thinking techniques suitable for complex, adaptive systems such as the data economy and society

 - We tend to commission economic research rather than perform it ourselves but exposure to a range of economics techniques such as macroeconomics, microeconomics, behavioural economics, and complex systems modelling (including agent based modelling) would be useful.

-If you do not have all of these skills, knowledge and experience but you think that this is the right role for you then do apply and try to make the case.
+If you do not have all of these skills, knowledge and experience but you think that this is the right role for you then do apply.

 - 3% contributory pension